lynnlangit/TeamTeri/README.md

 ## How this Repo is Organized

-This Repo contains my own 'study notes' as I learn genomic-scale cloud bioinformatics.
+This Repo contains my own 'study notes' as I learn **genomic-scale cloud bioinformatics**.
 It includes descriptions of common tools, platforms and summaries of my work with clients.
 I update this Repo frequently.
 It is organized via the folder structure shown below.

 - **Concepts and Terms** (genomics files types, use cases, terminology and also whitepapers)
 - **Lab Testing** (Illumina and more)